Ben-Woolley/java-for-beginners/docs/calculator/lesson1.md

 # Lesson 1 - Intro, installation and setup

+## Lesson Outcomes
+This session is for introducing the course and setting up students' machines.
+Please feel free to ask any questions during the session.

 ## Welcome to Java 101!
 This course is intended to be an introduction to **programming that happens to be in Java**.
 Many of the concepts you learn here are in the vast majority of programming languages out there; each one being a different tool for different jobs!